Romeo Danielis

 Romeo Danielis is professor of Applied Economics at the University of Trieste.
 He has taught Regional Economics, Transport Economics and Logistics, Industrial Economics and Policy and Applied Microeconomics.
 He chaired the Italian Economics Society of Transportation and Logistics (SIET), directed the la Rivista di economia e politica dei trasporti, has been Managing Editor of the international Journal Trasporti Europei\European Transport.
 He is currently a member of the Editorial Advisory Board of Transportation Research Part A: Policy and Practice.

 Electric power is a cornerstone of our daily life, and it will be increasingly so as electric vehicles and heat pumps gain market acceptance.
 Yet, it is highly problematic to produce and manage it efficiently, given its characteristics such as the need to constantly balance supply and demand, the difficulty to store it, the high infrastructural costs of the transmission lines and the existence of alternative energy sources (i.e., hydro, solar, wind, nuclear, coal, oil, gas, etc.).
-Moreover, the electric power sector is the one contributing the most to CO2 emissions.
-The presentation will illustrate how the electric market works with a focus on two main issues: how the alternative electric power sources are selected and priced and how the electricity markets are designed to efficiently provide a constant balance between supply and demand.
-The discussion of the topic necessitates an understanding of the electric power industry (i.e., the integrated vs the decentralized model), of the role of public bodies (the transmission system operator, the electric market manager and the regulator), and the impact of the public policies.
+Moreover, the electricity sector one of the sectors contributing the most to CO2 emissions.
+The presentation will illustrate how the electricity sector developed over time, transitioning from a government-led, centralized structure to a market-led, decentralized organization.
+The design, functioning and managing of the main electricity markets (capacity market, wholesale market, balancing market, ancillary markets) will be explained together with the role of the transmission system operator.